Lisa the Vegetarian: Writing

 "Lisa the Vegetarian" was the first full-length episode David X. Cohen wrote for The Simpsons.
 His most prominent work for the show to that point had been the "Nightmare Cafeteria" segment in the season six episode "Treehouse of Horror V".
 The idea for "Lisa the Vegetarian" came to him while he was working on another script for the show.
-Cohen could not concentrate on his task because he was waiting for lunch, and on the back of the script he scribbled, "Lisa becomes a vegetarian?".
+Cohen could not concentrate on his task because he was waiting for lunch, and on the back of the script he scribbled, "Lisa becomes a vegetarian?"
 Cohen showed the note to writer Brent Forrester, who liked the idea.
-Show runner David Mirkin then approved the story when Cohen pitched it to him.
+Showrunner David Mirkin then approved the story when Cohen pitched it to him.
 Mirkin had just become a vegetarian himself, and later noted that many of Lisa's experiences in the episode were based on his own.

 Writer Bill Oakley suggested the episode's barbecue scenes.
 Cohen's first draft contained a more philosophical argument between Lisa and Homer about eating meat, but Oakley told Cohen that the story needed something more specific to serve as the basis of Homer and Lisa's dispute.
 George Meyer, a writer known among the staff for his "bizarre physical jokes", contributed the idea of the barbecue pig getting caught in the spillway and flying into the air.
 Cohen credits writer John Swartzwelder for inspiring the scene in which Homer finds it impossible to believe that bacon, ham, and pork chops could possibly come from the same animal.
-According to Cohen it was based on a real statement made by Swartzwelder, who was going on and on about how amazing the pig is for the variety of cuts of meat that come from it.
+According to Cohen, it was based on a real statement made by Swartzwelder, who was going on and on about how amazing the pig is for the variety of cuts of meat that come from it.